Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Ingest sources can be sending data to one or more processing entities.
   In  such a workflow it is important to handle the case
-  when one source or media processing entity fails over.
+  when one ingest source or media processing entity fails over.
   We call this support for failover.
 It is an important
   consideration in practical video streaming systems that
   need to run 24/7 such as Internet Television.